migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 Compared with simultaneous deposition — as in Euvrard et al.'s F4TCNQ work, where perovskite and dopant are deposited together — this choice comes from hands-on experience.
 The solvent in a dopant solution applied mid-spin-coat could redissolve already-formed crystals or disrupt the morphology.
 The tradeoff is that the dopant then stays confined near the surface rather than penetrating deeply, as confirmed later by the 3D TOF-SIMS results in Figure 6.

-And this tradeoff isn't something an AI would spontaneously think to raise at the experimental-design stage.
+And unless this tradeoff is represented in the literature, prior experimental records, or the prompt itself, there is no guarantee that an AI system would identify it at the experimental-design stage.

 **The "Shelf Life" of Precursor and Dopant Solutions**

 * Perovskite precursor solutions: filtered and spin-coated without an antisolvent **within 30 minutes** of preparation
 * Dopant solutions (100 μL): deposited onto each film **within 30 minutes** of preparation.
-Only someone who understands the oxidation kinetics of these solutions over time grasps what that number actually means.
+That 30-minute window carries meaning that is easy to miss unless you understand how the solutions change through oxidation over time.

 When an AI auto-generates a protocol or ports it to a robotic platform, this kind of time-sensitive window — degradation kinetics — is easy to miss unless a person explicitly flags it.